rbaron/parasite-scanner/README.md

 ```

 # UI
-Normally, `parasite-scanner` will run in the background, continuously listening for interesting BLE data and being silently succesful on its job.
+Normally, `parasite-scanner` will run in the background, continuously listening for interesting BLE data and being silently successful on its job.

 By using the `-ui` command line switch, it will render a terminal-based UI that is helpful for debugging, besides looking super cool.
 It will automatically discover BLE advertisements that look like b-parasite data and plot them over time.
 You can type `j` and `k` to scroll through the different discovered b-parasites.
 In this mode, log messages that would normally go to `stdout` will be redirected to the `parasite-scanner.log` file.